TileServer GL: Maps with GL JSON styles from your server

 The server can be easily set up to provide several different styles (in a modern GL JSON format), so you can have multiple maps for different use cases served from a single set of vector tiles.
 There are also endpoints serving static raster maps with the possibility to add polygon overlays simply by adding parameters to the URL.
 All the endpoints support scaling parameters so you always have HiDPI/retina, print-ready maps at your disposal.

 The TileServer GL relies on other open-source projects, which have been under development for years.
-Most notably mapbox-gl-native, which we use for the server-side rendering and mapbox-gl-js which is default viewer for vector tiles.
+Most notably mapbox-gl-native, which we use for the server-side rendering and MapTiler SDK JS which is default viewer for vector tiles.